Which Type of Statistical Uncertainty Helps Evidence-Based Policymaking? An Insight from a Survey Experiment in Ireland: Statistical Modeling

 The quantity of interest is:

 where $DD$ stands for the difference in the differences between the groups under the significance framework and those under the Bayesian framework.\footnote{To be clear, the difference in the differences here has nothing to do with the so-called difference-in-differences estimator for panel data.} If the significance framework makes participants less able to see the continuous nature of uncertainty than the Bayesian framework, $DD$ should be a positive value.
-I estimate the posterior predicted values of $DD$ based on posterior samples from the Bayesian logistic regression.\footnote{Where the demographic covariates are included in the regression model, I take the average over all $\text{logit}^{-1}(\pi_{i})$.
-I use the weakly informative prior, $N(\mu=0, \sigma=2.5)$, for the log odds ratio coefficients of all these covariates.}
+I estimate the posterior predicted values of $DD$ based on posterior samples from the Bayesian logistic regression.\footnote{Where the demographic covariates are included in the regression model, I take the average over all $\text{logit}^{-1}(\pi_{i})$.}